Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 4. ESR above 50 mm/h;

-If at least 3 criteria match, then we can already talk about the presence of Horton's disease, the treatment of which we will discuss later.
+If at least 3 criteria coincide, then we can already talk about the presence of Horton’s disease, the treatment of which we will discuss later.

 Treatment

-Treatment of temporal arteritis can be therapeutic and surgical.
-To understand who treats temporal arteritis, when and what treatment can be prescribed, let's take a closer look at each.
+Treatment of temporal arteritis can be therapeutic or surgical.
+To understand who treats temporal arteritis, when and what treatment can be prescribed, let’s take a closer look at each.

 In fact, this is the only effective treatment that specifically targets temporal arteritis.
-The therapeutic technique is hormonal therapy.
+The therapeutic method consists of hormonal therapy.
 It is carried out with prednisolone or methylprednisolone according to the following scenario:

-• Prednisolone is taken at 60 milligrams per day for 2-4 days.
-Every week, the dosage is reduced by 5 mg, bringing up to 40 mg / day.
-Thereafter, the dosage is reduced by 2 mg weekly up to 20 mg/day.
-Thereafter, the dose is reduced by 1 mg weekly.
-If the disease worsens, the dosage of the drug is temporarily increased until the symptoms disappear completely.
+• Prednisolone is taken 60 milligrams per day for 2-4 days.
+Every week the dosage is reduced by 5 mg, bringing it to 40 mg/day.
+After this, the dosage is reduced by 2 mg weekly up to 20 mg/day.
+Afterwards, the dose is reduced by 1 mg weekly.
+If the disease worsens, the dosage of the medication is temporarily increased until the symptoms disappear completely.

-• Methylprednisolone is taken by pulse therapy at 1 g intravenously for 3 days.
-After, methylprednisolone is taken orally 20-30 mg per day.
+• Methylprednisolone is taken by pulse therapy, 1 g intravenously for 3 days.
+Afterwards, methylprednisolone is taken orally 20-30 mg per day.

-If the patient cannot take the above drugs, or they do not help, the doctor may prescribe cytostatics, for example, azathioprine, methotrexate, and others.
+If the patient cannot take the above medications, or they do not help, the doctor may prescribe cytostatics, for example, azathioprine, methotrexate and others.

 Surgical method

-The operation is prescribed only when arteritis develops complicated or against the background of cancer, blood clots or aneurysms.
-At the same time, arteritis itself is not affected, therefore, in each case, such treatment is individual.
+Surgery is prescribed only when arteritis develops complicated or against the background of cancer, blood clots or aneurysms.
+At the same time, the arteritis itself is not affected, so in each case such treatment is individual.

-And about whether it is possible to treat temporal arteritis with folk remedies, we will tell further.
+We will talk further about whether it is possible to treat temporal arteritis with folk remedies.

 Folk remedies

-Doctors strictly warn that treatment with folk remedies can adversely affect the patient's health.
-Since the disease progresses and alternative medicine treatment cannot affect it, the condition can reach serious complications.
+Doctors strictly warn that treatment with folk remedies can negatively affect the patient’s health.
+Since the disease progresses, and treatment with alternative medicine cannot affect it, the condition can develop into serious complications.

-However, folk remedies can positively affect the patient's immunity, as well as relieve negative symptoms.
+However, folk remedies can have a positive effect on the patient’s immunity, as well as relieve negative symptoms.
 Along with therapeutic treatment, you can take decoctions of medicinal herbs and tinctures, do massages, acupuncture and undergo similar procedures.

 Since the causes of the disease are poorly understood, doctors cannot give precise recommendations on preventive measures.
 However, since there is a connection with viral diseases, it is worth paying more attention to immunity, namely: